KDE/kdeconnect-kde/README.md

 ## Contributing

 To contribute patches, use [KDE Connect's GitLab](https://invent.kde.org/network/kdeconnect-kde).
 There you can also find a task list with stuff to do and links to other relevant resources.
 It is a good idea to also subscribe to the [KDE Connect mailing list](https://mail.kde.org/mailman/listinfo/kdeconnect).
-We can also be reached on IRC at #kdeconnect on freenode or on [Telegram](https://t.me/joinchat/AOS6gA37orb2dZCLhqbZjg), contributions and feedback are warmly welcomed.
+We can also be reached on IRC at #kdeconnect on irc.libera.chat or on [Telegram](https://t.me/joinchat/AOS6gA37orb2dZCLhqbZjg), contributions and feedback are warmly welcomed.

 For bug reporting, please use [KDE's Bugzilla](https://bugs.kde.org).
 Please do not use the issue tracker in GitLab since we want to keep everything in one place.